rahel-yab/rahel-yab/README.md

 ## Hi, Rahel here 👋

 I'm a Software Engineering student at Addis Ababa University, with a focus on backend development and AI/ML.
-I turn ideas into reliable and scalable software.
 I'm currently exploring how data-driven insights can drive better decisions.

 ---